 We are subject to macro-economic fluctuations in the U.S. and worldwide economy.
 Concerns about consumer and investor confidence, volatile corporate profits and reduced capital spending, international conflicts, terrorist and military activity, civil unrest and pandemic illness could reduce customer orders or cause customer order cancellations.
 In addition, political and social turmoil may put further pressure on economic conditions in the United States and abroad.
-The global economy has been periodically impacted by the effects of global economic downturns (such as those recently related to COVID-19).
+The global economy has been periodically impacted by the effects of global economic downturns.
 There can be no assurance that there will not be further such events or deterioration in the global economy.
 These economic conditions make it more difficult for us to accurately forecast and plan our future business activities.